 Many times in life, we are thrown curveballs that either make or break us.
 We are so caught up with our monotonous lives that sometimes, it takes a shock to wake us up from oblivion.
 Especially in our youth, living our bachelor lives in college, we don’t let any worry of the world slow us down.
 At least, I used to think so.

 It was July of 2018 when our lives were turned upside down.
 My girlfriend Pooja left a lump in her breast, and we decided to visit the doctor and get a consultation as soon as possible.
-Shortly after that, she was diagnosed with stage 2, grade 3 Breast Cancer.
+Shortly after, she was diagnosed with stage 2, grade 3 Breast Cancer.
 I still remember the chill that went through my spine that day.
-We both cried that day as much as we could because we were adamant about fighting this beast and surviving.
+We both cried as much as we could that day because we were adamant about fighting this beast and surviving.
 That was the last day any of us shed a tear.
 Luckily for me, Pooja has always been incredibly resilient and a fighter.
 We decided that we were going to catch the bull by its horns and survive this together.

 Seven years back, I lost my best friend Akanksha to acute Leukemia.
 It was heart-wrenching, but she went down fighting, and I will always be proud of her.
 She is not here now, but her resilience taught me a lesson that I am still carrying forward with me.

 When Pooja and I went to one of the hospitals earlier in the treatment stage, I remember seeing a quote written in the cancer ward: Tough times never last, but tough people do.
 This quote gave us a different sense of strength that everyone needed in our situation.
 Those lines stuck with me from that day, and they helped us in our journey.
 The journey wasn’t comfortable, but now we are thinking of getting married soon- that might be our reward!